Artful Homemaking

 This post was originally published December 18, 2011, but I’ve updated the post with new photos and instructions.

-Here’s a photo from the past, of gingerbread cookies my kids and I made, decorated with just raisins.
+Here’s a photo from several years ago, of gingerbread cookies my kids and I made, decorated with just raisins.

 How to Make Healthy Gingerbread Cookies